feathr-ai/feathr/docs/quickstart_local_sandbox.md

 - make it easier for Feathr devs to setup environment and develop new things
 - Interactive experience, usually try to run a job takes less than 1 min.

-As an end user, they can become productive in less than 5 mins.
+As an end user, you can become productive in less than 5 mins and try out Feathr.

 The Sandbox is ideal for: